dzen-dhall/dzen-dhall/README.md

 ### Embedding shell scripts in Dhall

 The most straightforward way is to use [`./file.sh as Text` construct](https://github.com/dhall-lang/dhall-lang/wiki/Cheatsheet#programming) to embed a file as `Text` literal into the configuration.
-However, it is not possible when creating reusable plugins, since it is a requirement that each plugin is encapsulated in a single file.
+However, it is not possible when creating reusable plugins, since it is a requirement that each plugin is encapsulated in a single file, and using string interpolation is impossible too.

 So, the following rules apply: